Where to Stay in Wuhan

 Mid-range to Luxury

-Accommodation: Upscale hotels with river views and waterfront resorts
+Accommodation: High-rise hotels with river views and converted warehouse lodgings

 Gateway Cities